Welcome to Bring Out Your Dead !

 • Black Market: death is like an ever-present specter surrounding this deck; caused by it non-stop, so an energy-source based on it only makes sense.

-• Dark Ritual: a great boost of instant black mana at my disposal.
+• Dark Ritual: a great boost of instant black mana.

 • Fellwar Stone: quite often turns out to be a nice source of appropriate, colored mana in a 4-player group.

-• Jet Medallion: cheapens the majority of my spell-casting by 1.
+• Jet Medallion: cheapens the majority of this deck’s spell-casting by 1.

-• Rooftop Storm: the most over-powered combo card ever; I mean, free zombies?!
-Come on!
+• Rooftop Storm: the most over-powered combo card ever; so many utilities to be had from free zombies!

 • Sol Ring: are there EDH decks without this card?